-Under current UK law, EU citizens coming to the UK as either a student, a self-sufficient person or a family member of one of the former categories, must prove they have had comprehensive sickness insurance (CSI) in place for at least five years to qualify for permanent residency.
+Under pre-Brexit UK law, EU citizens coming to the UK as either a student, a self-sufficient person or a family member of one of the former categories, had to prove they had a comprehensive sickness insurance (CSI) in place for at least five years to qualify for permanent residency.

-In this document, comprehensive sickness insurance is defined as “any form of insurance that will cover the costs of the majority of medical treatment [an EEA national or their family member] may receive in the UK.”
+In this document, the Home Office defined comprehensive sickness insurance as “any form of insurance that will cover the costs of the majority of medical treatment [an EEA national or their family member] may receive in the UK.”

-The Home Office document specifies that comprehensive sickness insurance is for people not working applying for EU law right of residence:
+The comprehensive sickness insurance obligation was for people not working applying for EU law right of residence:

 - a self-sufficient person or any of their family members